TO ORDER (360) 424-7220 Mike@mikeandjeans.com

 Washington State Farmworker Housing Trust / Office of Rural & Farm Worker Housing

 • A statewide organization providing technical assistance to non-profit organizations (Housing Authorities) to provide and improve housing throughout the State.
-Mike is the co-chair of the Washington State Farm Workers Housing Trust.
+Mike was the co-chair of the Washington State Farm Workers Housing Trust.

 Skagit County Community Action